-Look at the pictures and tell your partner what you
+Look at the pictures and tell your partner what you think the story will be about.

+Before you read

-■ Look at the pictures and headings and try to predict what the text will be about. ■ Skim the page to see what you will read about.
+Look at the pictures and headings

+and try to predict what the text will be about.

+Skim the page to see what